youngdataspace/K-Means-Clustering-Fixed-Effects/README.md

 ## Introduction
 In <a href="https://github.com/youngdataspace/K-Means-Clustering-Fixed-Effects/blob/master/K%20Means%20Cluster%20Fixed%20Effects.ipynb">this notebook</a>, I group US public firms by implementing the K-means unsupervised learning.

-I form groups to construct fixed effects and use them in UC Berkeley Haas PhD Dissertation (<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3689446">Yoon 2022</a>).
+I form groups to construct fixed effects and use them in my UC Berkeley Haas PhD Dissertation (<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3689446">Yoon 2022</a>).
 However, this code can be generalized and used in many other settings, such as customer/market segmentation and recommendation systems.

 ## Goal: Group firms as shown in Figure 2
 Figure 1 presents companies' seven features shown in a 2-dimensional space after conducting dimensionality reduction.
 My goal is to group companies that share similar features, as shown in Figure 2.